maximilian-janisch/2018-UZH-Great-Santa-Hunt/readme.md

 Need to do
 * Bug with markers, sometimes they do not get erased by the last deer
-* Bug: Sometimes the program crashes when passing from collection to distribution
 * GUI draws path of deers
 * Export the time used for collection to csv (2.3)  **Robert**
-* Show pop-up after toy production (6, second point) **Atsuhiro**

 * Report according to mail from Jon Eugster, 11.12.2018

 Nice to have
 * Distribution of data about toy distribution (4.4)
 * Distribution path generation is not good
-* Overview of collected toys
+* Overview of collected resources
+* Production of toys behaves a little unintuitive